 3. What are the consonant graphemes of the English language?

-- Single letter

-- Doublet (ff, II, ss, zz)

-- Digraph (two graphemes, one sound)

-- (th, ch, sh, ph, sometimes ng)

-- Trigraph (three graphemes, one sound)

-- Only two exist in English (-tch, -dge)

-- Consonant blends (two or three letters)

-- Can be initial blends or ending blends

-- Create more complex syllable types

-- Sometimes digraphs are used within blends (shr)

-- Silent letter combinations (kn, wr, rh, lk, mn)

-- From older words from which English was derived

-- At one time they were pronounced, and pronunciations have changed over time.

-- Special cases:

-- X (only letter that represents two phonemes /k/ /s/)

-- o Combination qu

-- Borrowed from Latin

-- o -ck does not fit any category, it falls into spelling conventions
+The following information is summarized from the works of Dr. Lousia Moats (2020).

+- Single consonant letters (all letters, except for vowels) - Doublets (ff, II, ss, zz) - Digraphs (two consonant letters, one sound = one grapheme) - (th, ch, sh, ph, sometimes ng and ck) - Trigraphs (three letters, one sound = one grapheme) - Only two exist in English (-tch, -dge)

+- Consonant blends (two or three consonant letters) - Can be initial blends or ending blends - Create more complex syllable types - Sometimes digraphs are used within blends (shr) - Silent consonant letter combinations (kn, wr, rh, lk, mn) - \circ From older words from which English was derived - \circ At one time they were pronounced, and pronunciations have changed over time. - Special cases: - X (only letter that represents two phonemes /k/ /s/) - Combination qu (borrowed from Latin)

 4. What are the vowel graphemes of the English language?

-- Single vowels

-- VCe

-- Vowel teams

-- Vowel digraphs (ai, oa, ea, ee)

-- Combinations of up to four letters that make one vowel sound (ay, eigh)
+The following information is summarized from the works of Dr. Lousia Moats (2020).

-- Remember: Only approximately 43% of words actually followed the rule, "When two vowels go walking the first one does the talking", and about 57% of words do not.
-Instead of this rule, which is frequently false, teach the graphemes and the sounds they make in words.

-- Vowel + r (r-controlled vowels): ar, or, er, ir, ur
+- Single vowels (a, e, i, o, u and sometimes y) - VCe - Vowel teams: Only approximately 43% of words actually followed the rule, "When two vowels go walking the first one does the talking", and about 57% of words do not.
+Instead of this rule, (Rippel, 2012). which is frequently false, teach the vowel graphemes and the sounds they make in words. - Vowel digraphs (ai, oa, ea, ee) - Combinations of up to four letters that make one vowel sound (ay, eigh, au, aw, oo) - Vowel + r (r-controlled vowels): ar, or, er, ir, ur - Diphthongs: oi/oy, ou/ow - "The Six Jobs of the Letter Y", which could function as a vowel or a consonant, are explained in this open access excerpt.

-- Diphthongs: oi, oy, ou, ow, au, aw, oo, u

-- "The Six Jobs of the Letter Y" are explained in this open access excerpt retrieved from http://weallcanread.com/text/8601651.pdf